 The United States is full of countless wonders spread out across the landscape for RVers to enjoy, but for some, that may not be enough.
 For more adventurous RVers you might want to take a trip south of the border to the Estados Unidos Mexicanos, otherwise known as Mexico and we want to have your back along the way.

-Our first Mexican state is for those who like the idea of getting off the US of A for a while but don’t feel like venturing too far.
+This Mexican state is for those who like the idea of getting off the US of A for a while but don’t feel like venturing too far.
 Look at a map and you can instantly recognize the tip trailing off of California known as Baja California and that’s our first destination.
 Let’s preview the top five best RV parks, grounds, and sites for Baja California.

-Estero Beach Hotel and Resort: Ensenada, Baja California
+Estero Beach Hotel and Resort: Ensenada

 This family-friendly Mexican Resort has been hosting families to enjoy the beauty of the area since the 1950s so they know the importance of hospitality, and that runs over into their RV park.
 The RV park contains 38 large RV sites outfitted with all three major utilities (electric, water, and sewer) and sit on level concrete pads.
 Estero Beach Hotel and Resort is covered in manicured and vibrant landscaping and offers a great view of the Bay to give you a great view even at your doorstep.
 Clean bathrooms and showers are provided to you to clean up after your day’s adventures.